 A thorough history and physical should be performed.
 All patients should be asked about family history of HOCM and of sudden cardiac death.
 A majority of patients are asymptomatic.
 Dyspnea is the most common complaint among symptomatic patients.
 Patients may also complain of presyncope, syncope, angina, palpitations (secondary to arrhythmia), or dizziness.
 Symptoms will frequently be exacerbated by exertion.
 Severe cases will present like congestive heart failure with paroxysmal nocturnal dyspnea, leg edema, and orthopnea.
 The most devastating presentation is sudden cardiac death.

 Physical Exam will not provide a definitive diagnosis, but it should provide clues to increase clinical suspicion.
-Patients may present with a jugular venous pulse with prominent A wave, S4 heart sound, split second heart sound (may paradoxically split in severe outflow tract obstruction), double carotid pulse, systolic ejection crescendo-decrescendo murmur, laterally displaced apical precordial impulse that may be abnormal forceful or enlarged, and/or a holosystolic murmur at the apex and axilla of mitral regurgitation with systolic anterior wall motion.
-Lung exam should be normal.
+Patients may present with a jugular venous pulse with prominent A wave, S4 heart sound, split-second heart sound (may paradoxically split in severe outflow tract obstruction), double carotid pulse, systolic ejection crescendo-decrescendo murmur, laterally displaced apical precordial impulse that may be abnormal forceful or enlarged, and/or a holosystolic murmur at the apex and axilla of mitral regurgitation with systolic anterior wall motion.
+The lung exam should be normal.

 Lab studies should be normal, but with severe disease, BNP may be elevated.
 Genetic testing is available and diagnostic but is reserved for patients with significant family histories or those who exhibit clear symptoms.
 The American Heart Association is currently opposed to routine screening for genetic markers.